Credit Card Security

 Authorize.net is a subsidiary of Cyber Source, which is in turn a subsidiary of Visa Inc. Here is the Authorize.net website.

-Authorize.net passes the information on to Priority Payment Systems (PPS), the company that holds our credit card merchant account.
-Here is the PPS website.
+Authorize.net passes the information on to Chase Paymentech, the company that holds our credit card merchant account.
+Chase Paymentech is a subsidiary of JPMorgan Chase, and one of the largest credit card processors in the US.

 Please feel free to email us at email@example.com with any further questions.